 Also, take care of yourself mentally.
 Your mindset is connected to the energy you omit to the world around you.
 If you have negative thoughts, fear, resentment, anything like that, it will be projected into your marriage.

 Being married does mean that it is no longer about you.
-Yes, you are now a partnership, but don’t think that you need to dedicate all your energy and attention to only your husband.
+Yes, you are now a partnership, but don’t think that you need to dedicate all your time and energy to only your husband.
 If anything, this will eventually begin to bother him.
 You start becoming too clingy and needy, and you could end up over-giving.
 It may even get to the point where he is so annoyed by it, and his love begins to fade.
 Another attraction killer.
 Yikes!
 Need I even say that this is yet another path down a particular road?

 You need to find a healthy balance where you think about the other person and consider their thoughts and feelings, but also know that you are important, too!
-When you take care of you, love yourself, and see that you are valuable and thrive in your feminine energy, you will be able to focus on taking care of your home, family, and husband.
+When you take care of you, love yourself, and see that you are valuable and thrive in your femininity, you will be able to focus on taking care of your home, family, and husband.

 Your husband will love on you and shower you with affection when you are in this energy.
 He will continue treating you like the Queen you truly are because you are taking care of you!
-When you thrive in your positive, feminine energy, it is amazing what you will get in return.

 Go On Date Nights